2022 Showcase – Yirrganydji Country, Cairns

 Hub at Cairns CBD – Coral Tree Inn

 We will arrange transportation to and from the cultural tour on Day 1 and the presentations at The Cairns Institute on Day 2.
 Each of the two hubs will have its own designated pick-up and drop-off points.
 If you’re staying in another accommodation at the Cairns CBD, we advise that you walk to the Coral Tree Inn pick-up point.
-We will update you on the exact locations, so keep an eye out for future updates on this page.

 1:00 PM